Aliazzzz/DebugLogger-for-CODESYS-V3/README.md

 Include the .Library,

-(optional) write the actucal time to stDebugInformation.dtActualTime := SOME_TIME_VALRIABLE_AS_DT;
+(optional) write the actucal time to stDebugInformation.dtActualTime := SOME_DT_VAR;

 call function DebugLog(...) to add a Message to the Ringbuffer.
 Parameters are:

         sMessage 	: STRING(64);
         ePriority 	: E_DebugMessagePriority;

-Priorities are
+Priorities are:

         DEBUG := 0
         INFO := 1